rouxpz/fclc-data-vis/README.md

 HOMEWORK: Find a static (meaning non-interactive) infographic or chart online that you think is a good visualization of its dataset.
 Write a blog post on why this is the case.
 Please be detailed - I do not want to read "because it explains the data well".
 HOMEWORK: Review chapters 5-9 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
 HOMEWORK: Watch videos 5.0-9.4 in the [ICM Video Series](http://icm.shiffman.net/).
-HOMEWORK: Create a Processing sketch that:
-- utilizes conditional logic, and
-- creates a lot of something.

-These can either be 2 smaller sketches, or one larger sketch.
-Upload the sketch(es) to the class Dropbox, and post a link to a blog post documenting the assignment in the [homework wiki](https://github.com/rouxpz/data-vis/wiki/Homework).
+HOMEWORK: Create a Processing sketch that utilizes conditional logic.
+Upload the sketch to the class Dropbox, and post a link to a blog post documenting the assignment in the [homework wiki](https://github.com/rouxpz/data-vis/wiki/Homework).

 ### September 17: NO CLASS